FranPacho/MCPP_francisco.monsalve/Final/README.md

 ### Main Findings

-Total of 3706 regulations
+    - Total of 3706 regulations 3645 Decretos 61 Resoluciones
-3645 Decretos
+    - Using keywords to determine the relevance of regulation, only around 35% of regulation is "relevant"
-61 Resoluciones
+    - 1-Nov-2010 and 10-Nov-2018 were the dates with most regulations in a single day, both with 50 Decretos
-Using key words to determine relevance of regulation, only around 35% of regulation is "relevant" 1-Nov-2010 and 10-Nov-2018 were the dates with most regulations in a single day, both with 50 Decretos Cyclical behavior.
-Line represents presidential elections
+    - Cyclical behavior.
+The line represents presidential elections

 <img src="Images/regulations_line.png">